pubeldev/OpenPrintTag/docs_src/nfc_data_format.md

 1. `number` types can be encoded as either unsigned integers (type 0), signed integers (type 1), half floats or floats
 1. `string` types are encoded as CBOR text string (type 3, UTF-8 is enforced by the CBOR specification)

-### UUIDs
+### 3.2 UUIDs
-Each entity referenced in the data can be identified by a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+Some entities referenced in the data (see [Terminology](#/terminology)) can be identified by a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 The UUID MAY be explicitly specified through a `XX_uuid`, however that might not be desirable due to space constraints.
 As an alternative, the following algorithm defines a way to derive UUIDs from other fields.

 UUIDs are be derived from the brand-specific IDs using UUIDv5 with the `SHA1` hash, as specified in [RFC 4122, section 4.3](https://datatracker.ietf.org/doc/html/rfc4122#section-4.3), according to the following table.
-* UUIDs are hashed in the binary form.
+1. UUIDs are hashed in the binary form.
-* Strings are encoded as UTF-8.
+1. Strings are encoded as UTF-8.
-* Numbers are encoded as decimal strings.
+1. Numbers are encoded as decimal strings.
-* `+` represents binary concatenation.
+1. `+` represents binary concatenation.
-* NFC tag UID is represented as a bytestream with the MSB being the first byte in the bytestream.
+1. NFC tag UID is represented as a bytestream with the MSB being the first byte in the bytestream.
    * **Important:** Various apps/readers report these UIDs in various byte orders, and sometimes as hex strings instead of bytestreams.
 For NFCV, the UID MUST be a 8 bytes long bytestream with `0xE0` as the **first** byte (SLIX2 then follows with `0x04, 0x01`).

 | UID | Derviation formula | Namespace (`N`) |